 Command Sgt.
 Maj.
 (Ret.)
 Alonzo Smith joined the Army in 1984.
 During his 33-year career, he rose through the ranks to command sergeant major, a rank that just one percent of enlisted service members reach.
-CSM Smith has deployed around the world and served in combat during Operation Enduring Freedom and Operation Iraqi Freedom.
+CSM Smith has deployed around the world and served in combat during Operation Enduring Freedom (Afghanistan) and Operation Iraqi Freedom.

 His final assignment was at Fort Hood, Texas, where he served as III (U.S. Army) Corps command sergeant major from 2014 until 2017.
 He retired at Fort Campbell, Kentucky, a post where he served for almost 10 years.